(Read Part 3 Here)

 But it doesn’t have to be a full blockbuster – a simple YouTube clip can give you the boost you need when you’re having a tough time.

-I always like this one from the Rocky video:
+I always like this one from the Rocky movie:

 Create a section in your journal for a collection of films, YouTube videos, music songs and anything else that inspires you, brings some happiness and that feel good feeling.